 Prepare for Ransomware

 Which brings us back to the tried and true best practices to prepare and manage for ransomware risks.

 - Have an encrypted back-up system that is regularly updated, monitored, and tested.
 Threat actors are taking additional steps nowadays to corrupt encrypted back-up systems in advance of striking with ransomware; “set it and forget it” is no longer enough to ensure back-up systems and processes will work in a ransomware incident.
 Recent tactics include threat actors simply deleting cloud backups right before they attack – so the cyber resilience strategy for back-ups must be multi-layered.

 - Strengthen detection and response in your cybersecurity program.
 If your IT team is over-stretched, consider hiring a trusted MDR provider with experts who know what ransomware executable code and ransomware network behavior looks like.
-CI Security Analysts monitor systems 24/7 and respond rapidly if they find ransomware or see malicious activity.
+Critical Insight Analysts monitor systems 24/7 and respond rapidly if they find ransomware or see malicious activity.

 - Set up a “Laptop health check-up” of all users connecting to the company network.
 This is especially critical as employees are returning from home offices.
 Include remote users in this process and ensure a regular cadence for this work.
 Do not expect your users to run Malware Bytes or know when to patch their OS without time for training and user support.